vribeiro1/ia897_1s2016/README.md

-State University of Campinas
+# IA897 - Introduction to Mathematical Optimization

-School of Electrical and Computer Engineering
+### State University of Campinas

-IA897 - Introduction to Mathematical Optimization
+### School of Electrical and Computer Engineering

 Git repository for proposed exercises during the first semester of 2016.